 A similar yet different offering, I personally prefer the small round brush head they offer, but Burst is fractionally better value.

 For a more detailed comparison of all buying options, see our best electric toothbrush roundup.

 3. Where’s the best place to buy the Burst sonic toothbrush

 Burst toothbrushes and accessories are sold direct from Burst’s own website www.burstoralcare.com

-You can’t buy this brush elsewhere, so don’t expect to see it on store shelves.
+You can buy this brush now from Amazon, but it is not stocked in stores nationwide, so don’t expect to see it on store shelves.

-Your dentist or hygienist may recommend or refer you to it as part of the ambassador programme, but the delivery and subscription is all handled by Burst and their team directly.
+Your dentist or hygienist may recommend or refer you to it as part of the ambassador program, but the delivery and subscription are all handled by Burst and their team directly.